Economy Minister Vaughan Gething and Wales TUC welcome new learning centre at Tesco | WiredGov Newswire (news from other organisations)

 The launch of the learning centre was attended by General Secretary of USDAW, the recognised union of the site, as well as Welsh Government Minister for Economy, Vaughan Gething MS.

-Speaking at the launch of the centre General Secretary for USDAW Paddy Lillis said:
+Speaking at the launch of the centre General Secretary for USDAW Paddy Lillis recently said:

 “We want the new learning centre to be accessible for all, but particularly those who need to develop their skills in IT, or those who are unable to access technology.
 Many courses are now being delivered online, and whilst that makes it easier for some people, it can be a barrier for others.